Director and CEO

-Simon Brault began his five-year term as Director and CEO of the Canada Council for the Arts on June 26, 2014.
+In 2019, Simon Brault’s mandate as Director and CEO of the Canada Council for the Arts was renewed for four years.
+He has been at the head of the Council since 2014.
 He came to the position with a full understanding of his role, having served as Vice-Chair of the Council’s Board of Directors from 2004 to 2014.

 Mr. Brault has been active in the cultural sector for over 30 years and has been a driving force behind a number of major projects.
 Notably, as Administrative Director and Director General of the National Theatre School of Canada, he coordinated the ambitious project of restoring Montréal’s historic Monument-National.